QuarkSpin/blog/lectures.md

 ![UK]({{ site.baseurl }}/images/uk-flag.svg) The Magic of Reality {: .book-title}

-How we know what's really true
+How we know what’s really true
 {: .book-subtitle}

 🖋️ Richard Dawkins